meltano/meltano/README.md

 [Fishtown wrote a good article about what to model dynamically and what to do in dbt transformations](https://blog.fishtownanalytics.com/how-do-you-decide-what-to-model-in-dbt-vs-lookml-dca4c79e2304).

 Meltano Models are [LookML files](https://docs.looker.com/data-modeling/learning-lookml/lookml-terms-and-concepts#model) that model data so that you can esility visualize it in Meltano Analysis.

-### Meltano Extract

-_Meltano Extract is under development, consider it a moving target: API breakage are frequent and spontaneous._

-To satisfy our data integration needs, we started working on custom EL scripts, creating the Meltano fuse `meltano-extract-common` python module.

-Features include:

-  - Automatic schema creation
-  - Automatic schema mutation
-  - Fields whitelisting
-  - Fields pseudonymization
-  - Job logging (recovery)
-  - CLI configuration
-  - REST data source
-  - SOAP data source
-  - SQL data source

-Currently we are using these tools to extract data from the following data sources:

-  - Zendesk
-  - Zuora
-  - NetSuite
-  - Marketo
-  - Lever
-  - Google Sheets/CSV

-#### Architecture

-The `meltano-extract-common` is currently only a set of tools to help build EL scripts.
-It enforces very little structure on how the process should be handled.

-EL scripts should describe the `Schema` or the data source they try to integrate data from.
-This schema can then be applied to the data warehouse, if possible.

-EL scripts are responsible for extracting data that complies for the specified configuration options (incremental, full) and save them to an intermediary format (currently CSV).

-Then, using PostgreSQL `COPY FROM ...`, EL scripts should insert/upsert into the backend (warehouse).

-Job logging can also be provided to make the run persistent and recoverable.

 ### Meltano Load